MarkusAndersons/mobileconfig/README.md

 ## Dependencies
-The application can use a Redis server for the session data.
+*DEPRECATED* The application can use a Redis server for the session data.
 The settings for this server can be edited in the config file.

+This application will use a MongoDB database to store accounts and session data.
+Therefore, for the application to function correctly, a MongoDB server will need to be used and the settings for this added to the config.js file.

 ## Configuration
 Before running, some settings need to be set for the app, these can be edited from the *config.js* file.